pkubaj/docs/docs/unified/clevo/post-install.md

 and reboot to use the new kernel.

-### Nvidia drivers
+### NVIDIA drivers

-> It is only necessary to follow this step if your device has Nvidia GPU
+> It is only necessary to follow this step if your device has NVIDIA GPU

-For proper working of the sleep mode on Ubuntu 22.04, it is required to install additional Nvidia drivers.
+For proper working of the sleep mode on Ubuntu 22.04, it is required to install additional NVIDIA drivers.

 1. Install drivers by executing the following command in the terminal: